AnaghaSarmalkar/FlightDelay/README.md

 used Pipelines to tie the stages of categorical and numerical feature encoding transformations.
 A pipeline chains multiple Transformations and Estimators together to specify an ML workflow.

-## Dataset
-- The dataset used is [2015 Flight Delays and Cancellations](https://www.kaggle.com/datasets/usdot/flight-delays).
-It is collected from the U.S. Department of Transportation’s (DOT) Bureau of Transportation Statistics which contains information of flights in the year 2015, with respect to airline carrier, original airport, destination airport, distance traveled by the flight, time spent, departure delay time, arrival delay time, etc.
-- The dataset is significantly large, with more than 1 million rows and 31 features, making it ideal for demonstrating the power of PySpark's distributed computing over Big Data.
-The rich feature set provided a good exercise in creating feature pipelines and integrating the stages together.

 ## Contents
 1. Flights.py - Contains all the source code for the custom-built Logistic Regression algorithm, Logistic Regression using MLib, and Random Forest algorithm using MLib